sstarcher/simple-http/README.md

 # Simple Golang HTTP Server

 Runs a simple golang http server on port 8080.
-Responds to requests with `Hello, World`, but when the `Accept` header specifies `application/json` as supported it will respond with a json formatted message.
+Responds to requests with `Hello, World`, but when the `Accept` header specifies `application/json` as supported it will respond with a json formatted message that says `Good Morning`.
 If the `-debug` parameter is specified it will log each request URL.

 ## Prerequisites
 * Golang 1.12.4 - https://golang.org/doc/install